machingclee/machingclee.github.io/static/media/015-tiemetable-system.e371e423.md

 - `MemberService.joinProject`

 There is no true or false among the choices, but our domain logic now *can go anywhere*, or even *repeatedly defined* like the `join-project` example above.

-Another common example is to change a column from `true` to `false`, as it may seem too trivial to create a service for that.
-This is also a domain logic that can be spread everywhere.

 </Example>

 <Example>

 **Problem 2.1 (Side Effects Become a Mess).** When dealing with side effects, namely:
-- Some change in a table will cause other events to happen, such as some change in another table or sending notification, etc.
+- Some change in a table will cause other events to happen, such as another change in another table or sending notification, etc.

 The only way the CSR-architecture can handle it is to *add the handling* of extra logics at the end or even at the middle of *ALL existing related services*.
 Problems arise:

 - First, the Open-Closed principle is easy to break and maintaining this chain of side effects is exhausting.

 - Second, this kind of side effect is *not easy to be documented*, the domain logic involved is hard to be traced and hard to be understood by new team members trying to participate in adjusting that domain logic.

 </Example>